Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 `zCArchiverGeneric`

-Specifies which derived `zCArchiver` class should be used to read this stream.
+Specifies which derived `zCArchiver` class should be used to read this archive.
 Accepted values are `zCArchiverGeneric` for ASCII and Binary archives, and `zCArchiverBinSafe` for BinSafe archives.
 More info below.
 This property may not be present in older archives.

 `ASCII`